How to Maintain and Support Healthcare Software

 Crucial resources and medical staff in healthcare organizations are now managed by powerful software systems.
 Medical staff and patients can access their records and schedules 24/7, thanks to online/mobile portals.

-At TATEEDA, we know a thing or two about software maintenance.
+At TATEEDA GLOBAL, we know a thing or two about software maintenance.
 We currently provide continuous support, development, and maintenance services to several large U.S.-based medical companies like AYA Healthcare, and we’ve seen how beneficial this type of IT investment can be for them.

 What is the golden rule of any modern healthcare practice?